how-to-learn-italian-fast

 If you want to expand your vocabulary quickly, learn the most frequently used Italian words.
 This will make the most efficient use of your time and quickly prepare you to start having Italian conversations.

 In fact, 90 percent of the vocabulary used by native Italian speakers in everyday conversation is composed of about 2,000 words.
-You can find those words in the first section of this Memrise resource, which was based on this article.
+You can find those words in the first section of this Memrise resource.

 Once you’ve learned the words, make sure to practice using them in context.
 Try to come up with different phrases for each word—that way you’ll not only remember them, but you’ll also learn some extra vocabulary.